bloominstituteoftechnology/Graphs/projects/social/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+    Based on crude tests, it looks like the average percentage of users in a given user's network is around 99.3%, with an average 125 degrees of separation.

 ## 4. Stretch Goal

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?

+    Social dynamics like this are incredibly complicated, and I have no idea if this is a remotely accurate model of reality.
+It's possible that small islands of friends would pop up, or that everyone would have a path to everyone else.
+I don't know.

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?